 W Series CEO, Catherine Bond Muir, said: “Autosport International is the perfect platform for us to not only speak to industry members about the series but hopefully inspire the next generation of female drivers, showing them that there are opportunities for them to compete and show what they can do.”

 Autosport International Events Director, Kate Woodley, said: “W Series is offering a great opportunity for women to gain more experience and exposure in motorsport.
 We’re proud to have the series in attendance at the event and to play a small part in the start of its journey.”
 Autosport International will take place at Birmingham’s NEC, from 10-13 January 2019.
-Tickets to the show can be purchased at: www.autosportinternational.com.
+Tickets to the show can be purchased at Autosport International.

-For full details on all W Series qualifiers, visit our qualifier page.
-For the latest news, updates and information from W Series, follow our official social media channels.
+For full details on all W Series qualifiers, as well as the latest news, updates and information from W Series, follow our official social media channels.